nxp-mcuxpresso/mcux-mcmgr/README.md

 - Maintains information about all cores in system.
 - Secondary/auxiliary core(s) startup and shutdown.
 - Remote core monitoring and event handling.

-For Further API documentation, please look at doxygen documentation at: https://nxp-mcuxpresso.github.io/mcux-mcmgr/

 ## Usage of the MCMGR software component